perfectyorg/perfecty-push-wp/README.txt

 - The user authorization tokens stay in your server when they subscribe to receive your Push Notifications.
 - Easily comply with GDPR: all the Push Notifications information is processed and stored in your server.
 - Open Source: no hidden fees, and open transparency.
-- Offline browser Push Notifications through [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API).
+- Offline browser Push Notifications through [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API). iOS/Safari are not supported yet.

 Requirements:
 - `gmp` extension for message encryption (optional)